asbjornenge/dux-quickstart/README.md

 # Dux QuickStart

-> WARNING: The dux ref. implementation is still quite fragile and constantly changing
+> WARNING: The Dux ref. implementation is still quite fragile and constantly changing.

 Want to get started with [Dux](https://github.com/asbjornenge/dux)?
 From the comforts of your own laptop?
 You can!
 It's easy!